 - Professional services.

-Let’s take a closer look at some of Proposify’s best offerings:
+Let’s take a closer look at some of Proposify’s best business proposal templates.

-This one is 11 pages long and has some great eye-catching design which is perfect for those in the advertising industry where it’s all about grabbing people’s attention.
+This one is 11 pages long and has some great eye-catching designs which are perfect for those in the advertising industry where it’s all about grabbing people’s attention.

 Sadly, not many companies put this much thought into the look and design of their proposals.